evgen-ryzhkov/Handwritten-Digit-Recognition/readme.md

-# Handwritten Digit Recognition using Random Forest Classifier with ~97% accuracy
+# Handwritten Digit Recognition with ~97% accuracy using Random Forest Classifier  and MNIST data set.

 Recognizing digit by inputting image with handwritten digit.